aolkin/pylights/sphinx/entities/entities.rst

    .. attribute:: _channel_format

-      This should be a string much like :attr:`~entities.DictEntity._keyformat`, except with two built in keys, `"{chan}"` and `"{level}"`.
+      This should be a string much like :attr:`~pylights.entities.DictEntity._keyformat`, except with two built in keys, `"{chan}"` and `"{level}"`.
 When the object is converted to a string, :attr:`_channel_format` is used with each set level, where `"{chan}"` is replaced with the channel number and `"{level}"` is replaced with its level.